-Cookie Dough can be used towards qualifying Council-led programs, events, camps, retail, and membership.
-Cookie Dough is a girl reward earned through selling Girl Scout Cookies.
+Cookie Dough can be used towards qualifying Council-led programs, events, camps, and retail.
+Cookie Dough is a girl reward earned by selling Girl Scout Cookies.
 At select levels, Girl Scouts may choose Cookie Dough instead of selected reward items and they can be used to pay for a variety of Girl Scout products and activities.
 All Girl Scouts are eligible to receive these rewards.